Complete Troubleshooting Guide

 โ Lap pools

 Too narrow for the cleaner's random movement pattern.
-A robotic cleaner is recommended.

 โ L-shaped pools

 Cleaner gets stuck in corners and can't navigate the shape.
-Robotic recommended.

 โ Resort-style pools

-Step and ledge issues:
+Step and ledge considerations:

 | Problem | Most likely cause | Check |